Find Affordable College Courses

 Fairfax, VA

-George Mason University came in at #6 in this year’s edition of the Best Linguistics & Literature Bachelor’s Degree Schools in the Southeast Region ranking.
-Located in the large suburb of Fairfax, GMU is a public college with a fairly large student population.
+George Mason University ranked #6 on this year’s Best Linguistics & Literature Bachelor’s Degree Schools in the Southeast Region list.
+Located in the large suburb of Fairfax, GMU is a public school with a fairly large student population.

 Comparative Literature majors at GMU take out an average of $24,318 in student loans while working on their Bachelor's Degree.